 NOTE: Applicants planning to complete their observation at Ivinson Memorial Hospital in Laramie, WY, must contact the LCCC Sonography program prior to setting up an appointment.

-Complete the Sonography Program Admission Form, and mail it with all necessary documentation.
-Applications for the class starting Summer of 2018 will be available mid-September 2017.
+Complete the Sonography Program Admission Form and mail it with all necessary documentation.

 Obtain three completed Reference Forms (included in the application packet).
 At least one must be from a former or current supervisor and/or instructor.
 No relatives may be used as references.
 The individual completing the forms will return them to the LCCC DMS program director.
 (Students need to provide an addressed envelope for their references.)